NSLS2/bmm-bluesky-by-example/docs/introduction.rst

 If you contribute, please proofread and please follow these style
 guidelines:

 #.
-Make a sub-folder to contain the rst files of your chapter.
+Choose an evocative name for your contribution.
+That name will be
+   used for your contribution's index file and for the subfolder containing your content.

 #.
-Put a index file for your chapter in the top directory.
-That index
-   file should have the same name as your sub-folder.
+Copy the ``NewThing`` sub-folder to a sub-folder with your
+   evocative name.
+Note that the ``NewThing`` folder comes with some example ``.rst`` files.
+You do not need to structure your contribution in this way -- do whatever best tells your story.
+Be sure that the table of contents in your index file points to each of the files in your sub-folder.

 #.
+Copy the ``NewThing.rst.example`` index file to an ``.rst`` file
+   with your evocative name in the top directory.
+Note that the index file should have the same name as the sub-folder.

-Follow the content of the admonition block at the top of the index
+#.
+Fill in the content of the admonition block at the top of the index
    file so the reader can understand the intent of the chapter, find the original source code, and appreciate you, the brilliant, wonderful person sharing your knowledge.